Chat2Graph LogoChat2Graph

 • Alibaba Tongyi Qianwen embedding models (text-embedding-v3, etc.)

-• Other models compatible with OpenAI Embeddings API
+• Other models compatible with OpenAI Embeddings API, such as SiliconFlow, etc.

 Simply configure the corresponding model name, API endpoint, and key in the .env file to use them.
 The system automatically handles API call details for different model providers.
 Based on testing experience, we recommend using models like Gemini 2.0 Flash, Gemini 2.5 Flash, or o3-mini for better inference performance and cost-effectiveness.